 Osprey live in the park and have excellent eyesight.
-They feed almost entirely on fish, using their well-adapted barbed talons, closeable nostrils and reversible toes to dive after prey.
-Ospreys usually mate for life and take part in five-month partnerships to raise their young. • Size 21-24 inches long, 6 feet wingspan • Active in winter.
+They feed almost entirely on fish, using their welladapted barbed talons, closeable nostrils and reversible toes to dive after prey.
+Ospreys usually mate for life and take part in five-month partnerships to raise their young. • Size 21-24 in long, 6 ft wingspan • Active in winter.
+Photo: iStock.